Richard Neutra: Biography

 In 1932, Neutra was included in the seminal MoMA exhibition on modern architecture, curated by Philip Johnson and Henry-Russell Hitchcock.
-From 1943-44 Neutra served as a visiting professor of design at Bennington College in Bennington, Vermont.
+From 1943 to 1944, Neutra served as a visiting professor of design at Bennington College in Bennington, Vermont.
 In 1949 Neutra formed a partnership with Robert E. Alexander that lasted until 1958, which finally gave him the opportunity to design larger commercial and institutional buildings.
 In 1955, the United States Department of State commissioned Neutra to design a new embassy in Karachi.
 Neutra's appointment was part of an ambitious program of architectural commissions to renowned architects, which included embassies by Walter Gropius in Athens, Edward Durrell Stone in New Delhi, Marcel Breuer in The Hague, Josep Lluis Sert in Baghdad, and Eero Saarinen in London.
 In 1965, Neutra formed a partnership with his son Dion Neutra.
 Between 1960 and 1970, Neutra created eight villas in Europe, four in Switzerland, three in Germany, and one in France.
 Prominent clients in this period included Gerd Bucerius, publisher of Die Zeit, as well as figures from commerce and science.
 His work was also part of the architecture event in the art competition at the 1932 Summer Olympics.

-Richard Joseph Neutra died on April 16, 1970, at the age of 78.
+Richard Joseph Neutra died on 16 April 1970, at the age of 78.